bofang98/UATVR/README.md

 # UATVR
-[ICCV'23] UATVR: Uncertainty-Adaptive Text-Video Retrieval
+The implementation of our ICCV 2023 paper <font color=Blue>UATVR: Uncertainty-Adaptive Text-Video Retrieval</font>.